amniskin/amniskin.github.io/_posts/2018-06-03-monty_hall.md

 ---
 layout: post
 title: "The Monty Hall Problem"
+category: Riddles
 excerpt: |
   The infamous Monty Hall!
 You're on a gameshow with three doors, two have goats and one has a brand new car!
 What will you win?!
 tags:
-- puzzles
 - riddles
-- fun&games
+- statistics
-- pokeaneyeout
+- probability
 banner: /assets/images/2018/06/03_monty_hall.png
 ---